 I hope you get around to doing the Delicate Arch Hike in Moab, Utah!
 It truly is fantastic.
 Have you been to Arches National Park before?

-I did another hike in Fisher Towers, which was also wonderful and quite adventure filled.
-I’ll have to blog about that some time soon!
+I did another hike in Fisher Towers, which was also wonderful and filled adventure filled.
+I will have to share that some time soon!